KaffeDiem/kaffediem.github.io/projects.md

 Previews coming soon.

-[Link to doink releases](https://github.com/KaffeDiem/Doink/releases "Download") for Mac and Windows on Github.
+[Download](https://github.com/KaffeDiem/Doink/releases "Go to Github releases") for Mac and Windows on Github.